 - HMFA provided the balance of the private financing needed

 - The Affordable Housing Alliance is the onsite management agent under the direction of the Albert Group

-- Enterprise is the syndicator, contractor is AJD, architect is Kitchen and Associates, and Monarch was the consultant.
+- Enterprise is the syndicator, the contractor is AJD, the architect is Kitchen and Associates, and Monarch was the consultant.

 - The site is currently at 50% occupancy as new residents are moving in daily, but 100% occupancy is expected by the end of May

-- Applications and client selection is made first by random selection and then by income certification.
+- Applications and client selection are made first by random selection and then by income certification.

 - As of today, hundreds of potential candidates have applied for a chance to live in one of these 48 apartments.

 The Affordable Housing Alliance pursues a diverse and inclusive workforce.
 Applicants and employees shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, mental or physical disability, genetic information, creed, sexual orientation, nationality, income, gender (including pregnancy and gender expression) identity, color, marital status, veteran status, medical condition, ancestry, or any other classification protected by federal, state, or local law or ordinance.